Shopify/tophat/README.md

 ## Integrating Tophat

-> :bulb: As of Tophat 2, key Tophat APIs have changed and the legacy APIs have been removed.
-If you still need to support your existing integrations, use Tophat 1 and refer to the [legacy integration guide](#integrating-tophat-legacy) below.
+> :bulb: The following APIs have been introduced in Tophat 2.
+Legacy APIs have been removed.

-Downloads with Tophat are powered by _artifact providers_.
-Some artifact providers are built-in to Tophat, while some can be installed using Tophat Extensions (see [_Extensions_](#extensions)).
+Downloads with Tophat are powered by **_artifact providers_**.
+Some providers are built-in to Tophat, while some can be installed using Tophat Extensions (see [_Extensions_](#extensions)).
 When triggering an install with Tophat, you will need to specify the following information:

-- The artifact providerʼs ID.
+- The providerʼs ID.
-- The artifact providerʼs parameters.
+- The providerʼs parameters.
 - The platform (optional).
 - The destination (optional).
 - A list of launch arguments (optional).